An illustration of a business owner researching what is a pass-through entity.

 taxes

 What is a pass-through entity?
-Definition and types to know
+How it works and types

-Businesses are usually taxed for both corporate and individual taxes.
-No one likes to pay more taxes than absolutely necessary, and pass-through entities accomplish this by incurring only one tax: the individual tax.
-This allows for more income to be put into the business rather than going to taxes.
+No one likes to pay more taxes than necessary, and pass-through entities allow for more income to go into the business rather than going to taxes.
+Let’s look at how pass-through entities work and the different types you can pick from.

 How do pass-through entities work?

-• The business pays corporate taxes on its revenue
+• The business pays corporate taxes on its income

-• The business then pays its shareholders through dividends
+• The business can pay shareholders through dividends

 • The business pays no corporate tax

-Types of pass-through entities include LLCs, S-corps, and partnerships.
 There are a few ways to set up a pass-through entity, and all accomplish the same purpose of avoiding double taxation.
-However, depending on the type of business you run, one structure may benefit you more than another.
-Learn more through our guide on choosing a business structure.
+However, depending on the type of operation you run, one business structure may benefit you more than another.
+The types of pass-through entities include LLCs, S-corps, partnerships, and sole proprietorships.

 LLC

-LLC owners are referred to as members, and they offer limited liability to the owners but are less susceptible to strict compliance requirements than a corporation.
+LLCs provide owners (also known as members) limited liability.
+However, they are less susceptible to strict compliance requirements than a corporation.

-Assume, for example, that Bob owns a gift shop as an LLC.
-The gift shop profits pass through to Schedule C of Bob’s personal tax return (Form 1040).
+For example, assume Bob owns a gift shop as an LLC.
+The gift shop’s profits and losses pass through to Bob’s personal tax return.
+Bob would list his LLC’s profits and losses on Schedule C, which he’ll attach to his 1040 form.

 S-corp

-If Bob’s gift shop was set up as an S-corp, he would file Form 1120 as an information tax return.
-Still, he would pay no corporate income tax but the income would flow through to the owners and be reported on their personal income taxes.
+For example, if Bob’s gift shop elects S-corp taxation he would file Form 1120-S as an information tax return.
+He would pay no corporate income tax, and the income would flow through to his personal tax return.

 Partnerships

-If Bob’s gift shop was run as a partnership, he would file Form 1065 as an information tax return.
-Still, he would pay no corporate income tax but the income would flow through to the owners and be reported on their personal income taxes.
+If Bob’s gift shop operates as a partnership, he would need to file Form 1065 as an information tax return.
+He would pay no corporate income tax, the income flowing through to the partners.

 Sole proprietorship

 With a sole proprietorship, there is no separation between you and your business.
-This is the default business structure since it happens automatically unless you file for a different structure.
+This is the default business structure unless you file for a different one.
+A sole proprietorship is best for individuals who need simplicity and don't mind being personally liable for any risks.

 Pros and cons of pass-through entities